 3. Not afraid to try new things

 Every great chef tastes the food they make.
 They taste raw ingredients during the preparation stage, they taste their dish as it cooks, and they taste it when it is finished.
 If you enjoy the excitement of trying new things, especially foods, you possess an important trait of a potentially great baker.
-In baking and pastry classes you get the chance to discover so many flavors and combinations.
+In baking and pastry school you get the chance to discover so many flavors and combinations.
 A food lover always looking to expand their repertoire of food knowledge and tastes would get the chance to do just that in a baking and pastry arts class.
-Not only do you get to learn the techniques of the trade, but you will discover ingredient combinations that leave your mouth watering at the end of each baking class.
+Not only do you get to learn the techniques of the trade, but you will discover ingredient combinations that leave your mouth watering at the end of each baking class of a baking arts program.
 What better way to savor the day than spending it learning the art of baking and pastry making?

 4. You currently work in foodservice

 Ever dream of being the boss?
 If you currently have a passion for food and work in the foodservice industry, but aren’t in the position you would love, baking and pastry arts school can offer you the knowledge and skills it takes to move forward with your professional goals.
 Attending a technical school for a baking arts program is a rewarding experience.
 Not only are you doing something you love, but it is almost immediately hands-on.
 Each day you attend pastry and baking school you will leave with something new to contribute to your current job.